-Vertigo JAMES STEWART
+Vertigo

-About the movie (subtitled version) KIM NOVAK IN ALFRED HITCHLOCK'S MASTERPIECE
+About the movie (subtitled version)

+The date in the (Sabitica Version)

 DIRECTOR Alfred Hitchcock

 YEAR / COUNTRY 1958 / USA

 GENRE Drama, Thriller

 ACTORS Kim Novak, James Stewart, Tom Helmore, Henry Jones, Barbara Bel Geddes

 PLOT

 John Ferguson (Scottie) a retired San Francisco Detective who suffers from Acrophobia accepts a job from a wealthy shipbuilder, a friend from College, to follow his wife as he believes she is going insane, possessed by a deceased ancestor and contemplating suicide.
 Scottie is sceptical, but agrees unaware of the beautiful intrigue he is about to become involved in with the beautiful Madeleine.